abe-mart/TerraRoad/README.md

 ## Installation

 To use TerraRoad, you'll need Python installed on your computer.
 On Windows, Python can be obtained easily through the [Microsoft Store](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7), or for Windows, Mac, and Linux from [python.org](https://www.python.org/downloads/).
+Make sure to check 'Add Python to Path' if installing manually.

 Once Python is installed, open the command prompt (not IDLE) and use the Python package manager [pip](https://pip.pypa.io/en/stable/) to install the packages needed to run TerraRoad.